pywbem/pywbemtools/docs/pywbemclicmdlineinterface.rst

 The pywbemcli shell uses the prompt ``pywbemcli>``.
 The cursor is shown in the examples above as an underscore (``_``).

-The commands that can be typed in the pywbemcli shell are the rest of the command line that would follow the ``pywbemcli`` command in `command mode`_, as well as internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell of the user):
+The commands and options that can be typed in the pywbemcli shell are the rest of the command line that would follow the ``pywbemcli`` command in `command mode`_, as well as internal commands (for operating the pywbemcli shell), and external commands (that are executed in the standard shell of the user):

 .. code-block:: text